 (Strauss says nothing.)

-An adaptation of the novel about a mentally-challenged young man who is brought to genius-level by a scientific experiment, and who then must face the inevitable disintegration of his mind and his return to mental incapacity.
+THE STORY: An adaptation of the novel about a mentally-challenged young man who is brought to genius-level by a scientific experiment, and who then must face the inevitable disintegration of his mind and his return to mental incapacity.

-When I was asked to do a new adaptation of Flowers For Algernon, I was thrilled.
+THE BACKSTORY: When I was asked to do a new adaptation of Flowers For Algernon, I was thrilled.
 Cliff Robertson’s performance in the movie Charley, for which he won an Academy Award, is still remarkable, but the movie itself creaks and embarrasses.
 The film chose only to cover the first part of the book, and ends with Charley realizing that his transformation is but temporary.
 The deep emotion that the book elicits, I felt, comes with that disintegration, and I wanted to take the audience through that difficult passage, ending with the death of Algernon, which is what gives the title such metaphorical resonance.

 I was quite pleased with the final film, though the critics were less so.
 The producers, who had been so supportive of it and me up to this point, suddenly dropped us both, as if the critics had made up their mind for them.
 The film was not sent out for Academy review, nor was it released on DVD.
 Daniel Keyes, the author of the book, was extremely complimentary, however.
 Watching it still moves me.